 E: Source Rock

-The plot above (from SourceRock.JLG shipped with JLog) uses the delta log R method to estimate TOC in both weight % and volume %.
-This is important since it is now recognized that shale gas is associated with TOC.
-When lab data is available S1 and S2 may be computed from a relationship with TOC.
-Then S1 and S2 barrels of oil can be computed for oil source rock work.
+The 1/1000 log plot above (from SourceRock.JLG shipped with JLog) uses both the Passey delta log R (TOCwt % DLR) and Haecker density (wt% TOCDEN) methods to estimate TOC weight %.
+TOC volume % may also be computed from either.
+TOC estimation is important since it is now recognized that shale gas and tight oil are associated with TOC.
+When lab (LECO or Rock-Eval) TOC and Rock-Eval S1 and S2 are available S1 and S2 may be computed from a relationship with TOC.
+Then S1 and S2 barrels of oil can be computed.

-The plot above uses a relationship (hypothetical here) between S1 and TOC to estimate free thermally extractible barrels of oil if within the oil window.
+The Eval plot above uses a relationship (hypothetical here) between lab based Rock-Eval S1 and TOC (wt %) applied to Passey delta log R TOC (TOCwt%dlr) to estimate S1 free thermally extractible barrels of oil if within the oil window.
 This can be free oil residing in kerogen porosity or any other pore space and may represent free oil reserves in tight oil rocks.

-The plot above uses a another relationship (hypothetical here) between S2 and TOC to estimate present day source rock potential in barrels of oil.
+Another relationship between lab based Rock-Eval S2 and TOC (wt %) applied to TOCwt%dlr can be used to estimate present day remaining source rock potential in barrels of oil.

 JLog is designed for those who do log analysis from time to time on unconventional reservoirs and conventional reservoirs with one or many zones that have all the same characteristics such as Rw, Rmf, GRclean and so on.

 JLog is coded in the Java® programming language so it has the potential to run on different operating systems equipped with the appropriate Java Virtual Machine (JVM) and USB port security key (dongle).
 A JVM for Windows is shipped with JLog and may be installed if not already installed (most Windows machines already have a JVM).
-Mac has a JVM.
+Download instructions are included if Mac does not have a JVM.

 JLog users need access to an e-mail account should they need free support.

 JLog imports LAS and TEXT (ASCII) files of unlimited length and exports answers in LAS and TEXT files.
 JLog handles depth in both meters and feet and up to 63 log curves and many additional Calculated Curves.
-Graphics can be saved in several graphic file formats.
-Graphics at 2 samples/foot up to 4,000 feet (1,200 meters) may be shaded.
-This limit does not apply to the length of logs that can be plotted, crossplotted or evaluated.
-Who is looking at 4,000 feet of pay anyway?
+Graphics can be saved in four graphic file formats.

 - No environmental corrections are applied.
 However RT is estimated from Schlumberger Chart Rint-9 when Rxo, LLS and LLD or equivalent curves are available.
 This computation is made for all logging contractors so the resulting RT may not be absolutely correct for all Rxo, LLS and LLD combinations but it will generally be a better RT estimate than LLD.

 - A wide variety of lithology crossplots with vendor and log specific overlays are available to check log quality and identify lithology.
 JLog includes the following lithology crossplots if the logs are available: Density-Neutron, Density-PEF, RHOmaa-Umaa, MN, MID (RHOmaa-Tmaa), Tmaa-Umaa, Sonic-Neutron and Density-Sonic.
 The RHOmaa-Umaa plot is used to select end points for the 3-Mineral PEF model while the MID plot is used to pick end points for the 3-Mineral Sonic model (mineral-3 from both can be Vclay).
 The RHOmaa-GR plot is used to pick Vclay clean and clay endpoints and test for clayey sand gas effects.
+Source Rock plots aid in rapid source rock identification.
+Interactive Pickett and Rxo-RT plots quickly estimate m, Rw, Rmf, Sxo and Sw.
+Resulting Rw and m are saved for the evaluation and can be changed later.
 The Density-GR plot is used to select coal, rock and clay endpoints.
-Pickett and Rxo-RT plots quickly estimate m, Rw, Rmf, Sxo and Sw.
 Up to 4 filters can be applied to all crossplots and histograms to view critical data patterns.